BUGS, BUGS, and more BUG Keys.

 Here is info on the man and company called BUZZA: During its existence, ‘Buzza Products Sydney’ made a variety of keys from simple learners set to a very good straight key (Triumph or J-38 style), a not so very good straight brass key (an inferior copy of the PMG brass key) and a good bug key, the Buzza 100.
 The company also made buzzers, oscillators, etc. The word BUZZA is derived from the word buzzer.
 It all started when German Engineer AUGUST A. KRAUS migrated to Sydney in the 1930s.
 After working for someone else, he started his own business, making Morse sets at a location near Clarence Street Sydney.
 When war was declared on Germany, Kraus was interned at Sydney’s Long Bay Gaol , but was released to design and oversee the manufacture of Morse keys for the Australian Army and Navy.
 After the war he kept on making keys, but at a reduced capacity.
 In 1955 Buzza Products moved into new premises at 80 Hotham Parade Artarmon NSW.
 Here the production were mainly the now popular and relatively cheap toy Morse trainers.
 But here Buzza Products also made toy xylophones, toy Meccano sets, pipe cleaners and spinning wheels for potters.
 The company ceased to exist in 1977, two years after the death of Mr Kraus.

 083.....
 Australian Jigger Bug.
 The Simplex Auto was invented in 1920 and made by Leo Cohen in Melbourne, Australia.
-This is a Simplex Auto Standard Model in nice shiny all nickel plated finish, serial number 4170, so made in about 1941.
+This is a Simplex Auto Standard Model in nice shiny all nickel plated finish, made in about 1941.

 Simplex Auto Info